Acidmanic/EnTier/Readme.md

  uses its internal Mapper to map objects.
 Later you will see how to use another mapper instead.

+  * Note: __EnTier__ NEEDS TO FIND YOUR ID FIELD IN YOUR ENTITY MODEL, THAT WOULD BE POSSIBLE WHEN, YOU USE ATTRIBUTE ```AutoValuedMember``` ON THE ID PROPERTY OF THE ENTITY.
+WHITOUT THAT, OPERATIONS WHICH ARE BASED ON IDS WOULD NOT WORK AS EXPECTED.

 Using EntityFramework
 ----------